-Notepad++ supports a few command line parameters to control its startup.
-The syntax is (case sensitive):
+Notepad++ supports various case-sensitive command line parameters to control its startup and affect its behavior.

 --help: The help message for command line arguments.
 It will be shown before Notepad++’s launch.